 You probably already have what you need in your pantry to make these.
 Give these vegan gluten-free waffles a go this weekend!

 Enjoy these fuss-free and tasty vegan gluten-free waffles made with oat and quinoa flour.
 The quinoa adds a wonderful nutty flavour, and protein which helps to keep you full during the busy work or school mornings.
 Because there is no gluten in this recipe, it's important to make sure you waffle iron/maker is non-stick, otherwise, your waffles may come apart while cooking.
 For cast iron or other waffles irons, you may need to add a light coating of oil to make sure they don't stick.

 - 1 cup rolled oats

 - 1 cup unsweetened almond milk or non-dairy milk of choice

 - 1/4 cup maple syrup or agave syrup

-Combine the quinoa and oats in a blender or food processor.
+Combine the quinoa and oats in a blender (vitamix) or food processor.
 Process on high until the mixture is a fine consistency (think whole wheat flour).
-Add in the baking powder, cinnamon, salt, maple syrup, and almond milk, then blend until combined (you may need to scrape down the sides to ensure all the flour is incorporated).
+Add in the baking soda, cinnamon, flax meal, salt, maple syrup, and almond milk, then blend until combined (you will need to stop the blender and scrape down the sides to ensure it's evenly incorporated).

-Pour the batter onto a preheated and lightly oiled waffle iron.
+Pour the batter onto a preheated non-stick waffle iron (you will need to lightly oil your waffle iron if it's not non-stick).
 Cook for ~5 minutes or until golden brown.
 Top as desired with fresh fruit, chopped nuts, coconut whipped cream or simply pour on the maple syrup.